Short iron condor spread

 A short iron condor spread is the strategy of choice when the forecast is for stock price action between the center strike prices of the spread, because it profits from time decay.
 However, unlike a short strangle, the potential risk of a short iron condor spread is limited.
 The tradeoff is that a short iron condor spread has a much lower profit potential in dollar terms than a comparable short strangle.
 Also, the commissions for an iron condor spread are higher than for a strangle.

 Short iron condor spreads are sensitive to changes in volatility (see Impact of Change in Volatility).
-The net credit received for a short iron condor spread riseswhen volatility rises and falls when volatility falls.
+The net credit received for a short iron condor spread rises when volatility rises and falls when volatility falls.
 Consequently some traders establish short iron condor spreads when they forecast that volatility will fall.
 Since the volatility in option prices tends to fall sharply after earnings reports, some traders will open a short iron condor spread immediately before the report.
-The potential profit is “high” in percentage terms and risk is limited.
-Success of this approach to trading short iron condor spreads requires that the stock price stay between the lower and upper strike prices of the iron condor.
+Due to this typical volatility behavior, it helps the strategy towards the potential profit with risk being limited.
+Success of this approach to trading short iron condor spreads requires that the stock price stay between the lower and upper breakeven prices of the iron condor.
 If the stock price rises or falls too much, then a loss will be incurred.

 If volatility is constant and if the stock price is in the maximum profit range, then short iron condor spreads benefit from time decay and show slowly increasing profits as expiration approaches.
 In contrast, short straddles and short strangles show greater profits earlier in the expiration cycle as long as the stock price does not move out of the profit range.